 - (10) No history of a felony conviction. - (11) No history of conviction of crimes involving: - (a) An out of hospital patient or a patient or resident of a medical care facility. - (b) Financial exploitation of a person entrusted to the care of the applicant. - (c) Any weapons/ammunition/explosives/arson charges. - (d) Any drug activity involving illegal possession, buying, selling, or distribution (dealing) of controlled substances or synthetics. - (e) Violence against persons, animals or property. - (f) Sexual misconduct. - (12) No record of conviction by special or general courts-martial or civilian courts of offenses listed in AR 27-10 (Military Justice) chapter 24 or otherwise required to register as a sexual offender under AR 27-10, chapter 24. - (13) Formal training (completion of MOS 68W course conducted under auspices of U.S Army Medical Center of Excellence) mandatory; or completion of the Exportable 68W1O Course conducted by reserve component (RC) unit approved by the MEDCoE; or meet the ACASP criteria per paragraph 9-5b(7)(b) of this pamphlet and below in paragraph (a) for combat medic specialist MOSC 68W1O as outlined below. - (a) Combat Medic Specialist (MOSC 68W1O): Soldiers will be accelerated to the Army specific portion of the course (Limited Primary Care) if they hold: One of the following certifications with the National Registry of Emergency Medical Technician (NREMT): EMT, Advanced EMT, or Paramedic.
 Depending on determination of their certification expiration date, Soldiers will be accelerated to the next available class beginning in the Limited Primary Care Module. - (b) Critical Care Flight Paramedic (MOSC 68WxxF2): Possess a current certification as a Nationally Registered Paramedic. - 1.
 Must complete 68W training under the auspices of the MEDCoE and be awarded MOS 68W prior to being assigned as a MOSC 68WxxF2. - 2.
 Must possess a current and qualified Class 3 Flight Physical Examination. - 3.
 Must complete Course #081-300-F2, Critical Care Paramedic Course. - 4.
 Must complete Course #871-300-F3, Aviation Crewmember Course. - (14) All prior MOS 68W Soldiers serving in another MOS reclassifying back into MOS 68W, will be reviewed for validation of skills, by the proponent, during the reclassification process. - c.
-Additional skill identifiers: (Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) F2 -- Critical Care Flight Paramedic (skill level 1-5 only). - (2) N1--Aircraft Crewmember Standardization Instruction (skill level 2-3). - (3) Q5--Special Forces Diving Medical Technician. - (4) W1--Special Operations Combat Medic (SOCOM) (skill level 1-4 only). - (5) W2--Civil Affairs Medical SGT (skill level 1-4 only). - (6) W4--Civil Affairs Trauma Medical SGT (skill level 2-4 only). - (7) Y2--Transition (personnel only). - (8) Y8--Immunization/Allergy. - (9) 3P-- Nationally Registered Paramedic (Effective 202210 for personnel only and 202410 for positions) - d.
+Additional skill identifiers: (Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) F2 -- Critical Care Flight Paramedic (skill level 1-5 only). - (2) N1--Aircraft Crewmember Standardization Instruction (skill level 2-3). - (3) Q5--Special Forces Diving Medical Technician. - (4) W1--Special Operations Combat Medic (SOCOM) (skill level 1-4 only). - (5) W2--Civil Affairs Medical SGT (skill level 1-4 only) (Rescind 202410). - (6) Y2--Transition (personnel only). - (7) Y8--Immunization/Allergy. - (8) 3P Nationally Registered Paramedic (Effective 202310). - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-68W-1.
 Physical requirements. - (2) Table 10-68W-2.
 Standards of grade TOE/MTOE. - (3) Table 10-68W-3.
 Standards of grade TDA.

 10-68X.
-MOS 68X- Behavioral Health Specialist (Mental Health Sp), CMF 68
+MOS 68X- Behavioral Health Specialist, CMF 68